-5.2 Expectations of students: Students are expected to check their emails and Teams messages regularly (daily) and respond appropriately.
+5.2 Expectations of students: Students are expected to check their emails and Teams messages daily, at the start of the School day, at 14:00 and after school, and respond appropriately.
 They should not use school systems as an informal means of communication among their peer group.
-Students are asked to report any concerning behaviour or content to their tutor and Head of Year.
+Students are asked to report any concerning behaviour or content to their Tutor and Head of Year.
 Students should use polite and appropriate language in drafting messages; persistent and deliberate inappropriate communication will be escalated as a behavioural matter.
 Further guidance as to the boundaries and management of communication will be published to students from time-to-time, to ensure consistent, safe, and reasonable usage.